folio-org/folio-ansible/doc/ansible-roles.md

 *Note: without a running Okapi instance, this role will fail.*

-## mod-metadata-build (*Deprecated*)
-Clones and builds the source from folio-org/mod-metadata on GitHub.
-Depends on:
-- common
-- openjdk-8
-- maven-3

 ## mod-metadata-data
 Sample data for the mod-metadata backend modules.
 Depends on tenant-data and common.

 *Note: without a running Okapi instance with inventory and inventory-storage installed and enabled, this role will fail.*

-## mod-metadata-demo (*Deprecated*)
-Registers and deploys mod-metadata modules with persistent storage in a running Okapi instance.
-Depends on:
-- mod-metadata-build
-- postgresql
-- okapi-undeploy

-*Note: without a running Okapi instance, this role will fail.*

 ## mod-users
 Loads the Docker image from Docker Hub, registers and deploys as a